baublet/wp-twig-loop-shortcode/README.md

   - [ ] Taxonomy loops
 - [x] Fix the bug with WordPress' notoriously annoying texturizing and prettying of my damned query strings...
   - I tried to reproduce this and failed...
-- [ ] Add the ability to save templates in the tag to reduce code duplication
+- [x] Add the ability to save templates in the tag to reduce code duplication
   - [x] Basic functionality via a backend menu (Appearance -> Loop Shortcode)
   - [x] Give it ability to save the full shortcode, including the query,  environment, etc.
   - [x] Use WordPress' [built-in options functions](https://codex.wordpress.org/Creating_Options_Pages) to keep track of these
-  - [ ] Separate the ability to do posts, authors, and meta tags